 8 min read

 Is Sex During Pregnancy Safe?

+For any healthy female without complications during her pregnancy, sex can be a safe and enjoyable experience.
+Sexual intercourse can provide both mental and physical benefits, including improving your emotional connection with your partner, relieving stress and anxiety, burning calories, and reducing tension.
 Your womb, uterine muscles, mucus plug (that forms around the cervix), and amniotic fluid protect your young one while you move.
 Remember to communicate throughout the process to ensure your experience is enjoyable for both you and your partner, especially as hormone fluctuations affect your mood.
 Sex has not been linked to premature labor or miscarriage, which is a common concern of parents.

 What Are the Benefits of Having Sex While Pregnant?